deepfakes/faceswap/INSTALL.md

 - If you have issues/errors follow the Manual install steps below.

 #### Manual install
-Do not follow these steps if the Easy Install above completed succesfully.
+Do not follow these steps if the Easy Install above completed successfully.
 If you are using an Nvidia card make sure you have the correct versions of Cuda/cuDNN installed for the required version of Torch
 - Install tkinter (required for the GUI) by typing: `conda install tk`
 - Install requirements: